does sweat make your hair grow

 How Sweat Affects Hair Health Positively

-Interestingly, sweat can actually help your hair by unclogging pores.
+Interestingly, sweat can actually help your hair grow by unclogging pores.
 A sweaty scalp increases blood circulation around hair follicles, ensuring they receive essential nutrients and oxygen more efficiently.
 This process can promote the overall health of your scalp, which, in turn, creates an optimal environment for hair growth.
 However, don’t rush to skip shampooing just yet—balance is key when it comes to scalp health.

 When Sweat Becomes a Frenemy to Your Hair